 Perhaps the most popular performance from the night came from Ed Sheeran.
 He has yet again taken the world by storm with his two new singles which were both performed on the night.
 As promised, he would be performing something special, and indeed he did, bringing out Stormzy for a special remix of number one hit ‘Shape of You.’
 Twitter users were beyond excited and this is represented by the majority positive conversation surrounding this performance.

 However, the night perhaps was dominated by a man who couldn’t be in attendance.
-David Bowie won Best Album of the Year for Blackstar, and Best British Male.
+David Bowie won Best Album of the Year for Blackstar and Best British Male.
 His son collected the awards on his behalf, giving a sterling speech about the legend’s legacy.
 No one was doubting the man’s legendary status, but there were questions of whether the awards should celebrate newer artists.

 The last year has also seen us lose another legend in George Michael.
 Chris Martin of Coldplay posthumously duetted with him, although this was met with mixed reviews.

 To end the night, Robbie Williams took to the stage to perform some of his new material to celebrate the Brits Icon award.
 This is his 18th Brit in his career, making him the most celebrated artist in Brits history.
-However, after expecting to hear some of his biggest hits from his glittering career, fans left mixed reviews for this performance as well.
+However, after expecting to hear some of the biggest hits from his glittering career, fans left mixed reviews for this performance as well.

 So overall, it was just another year at The Brit Awards – mishaps, mediocre performances, and controversial decisions.